alefranz/MELT/docs/guide.md

 ## Serilog compatibility using Serilog.AspNetCore

-Unfortunately, [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) doesn't plug nicely into `Microsoft.Extensions.Logging` as it replaces the logger factory and brings in an opinionated behaviour.
+[Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) replaces the logger factory and has opinionated behaviour, so it requires a different setup.

-However, `MELT` has specific support to allow to write tests against the Serilog produced logs, also allowing you to verify the Serilog behaviours (e.g. object expansion).
+However, `MELT` has specific support for testing logs produced by Serilog, including Serilog-specific behaviour such as object expansion.

 - Modify your `Program.cs` of your ASP.NET Core applications, defining a `LoggerProviderCollection` to be able to hook into the logging from the tests later on.
 Then, pass it to the `UseSerilog()` extension method of the web host builder.